diagrams/diagrams-doc/doc/paths.rst

 Introduction
 ============

+.. container:: todo

   Coming soon!
 A tutorial on trails and paths, presented as a series of exercises, with links to relevant documentation...

 Lines
 =====